Kadecahe/Amp/README.md

 The Redux store serves as our single source of truth for state management.
 The store combines the reducers that keep our data and UI in sync.
 Amplify’s Redux store listens to changes to the remotely fetched podcasts, the locally stored podcasts, the current audio playing, the sound object for the remote playlists, the sound object for the, and whether or not the player is currently playing music.
 This helps us ensure that the left playlist only plays one track at a time, while our right playlist functions like a playlist.

 This full-stack application was developed with Node, Express, React, Redux, GraphQL, Apollo, Postgres, Howler, Javascript, Typescript, Bootstrap, HTML, and CSS.
-When seeing that the two people who will join Sirius XM + Pandora's Software Engineering Apprenticeship will work with Typescript, I challenged myself to develop this project with Typescript to catch errors before runtime.
+I challenged myself to develop this project with Typescript to learn and catch errors before runtime.
 To provide persistent audio, the application utilizes Redux to manage remote data and the window's local storage for saved podcasts.
 I chose a minimalist theme that focuses on podcasts.
 Utilizing Typescript, GraphQL, and Apollo were new concepts for me.
 The coding project also helped me learn how to leverage React-beautiful-dnd for drag and drop functionality.
 While the app currently loads data from a GraphQL API, the app has the code for a REST API as well.

 ## 🏁 Getting Started <a name = "getting_started"></a>